syrilster/JavaScript-and-related-tech/React JS/README.md

 ## What is React?
 * A Javascript library to build user interfaces using components.
 * Helps to write easy and maintainable piece of code which generates the HTML for the browser.
+* Helps to build two types of applications:
+  * Single Page Application - Only one HTML page, content is (re) rendered on the client.
+Typically only one ** ReactDOM.render() call.
+  * Multi Page Application - Multiple HTML pages and content is rendered on the server.
+ReactDOM.render() call per widget.

 ## How React JS and JSX works
 * JSX is an extension to java script which is enabled by React and it allows HTML like code in JS.